 Yet, as an “educator,” he has no MS, MA, or any credible title to his name.

 Real published authors get their work peer reviewed, fact-checked, and published.
 George’s books are written by himself, and they never got professionally edited or peer-reviewed as genuine books get.
-Below is only one example of many “wealth” gurus who self-publish their work without it being fact checked in the peer review process.
+Below is only one example of many “wealth” gurus.
+Who self-publish their work without it being fact checked in the peer review process.

-If you take a look at what that linked book is about, you will see that the book description is full of claims that have no substantial, concrete evidence or reliable sources to back up these “mere” opinions.
+If you take a look at what that linked book is about.
+You will see that the book description is full of claims that have no substantial, concrete evidence or reliable sources to back up these “mere” opinions.

-Always remember that real estate and wealth speakers will rely on you to believe in them, their position of authority, and your desire for wealth to believe what they say.
+Always remember that real estate and wealth speakers will rely on you to believe in them.
+Their position of authority, and your desire for wealth to believe what they say.
 The speaker relies on these things for you to look past (not question) or not require further evidence/facts to back up what they say.

 These speakers heavily rely on logical fallacies and a false way of thinking to educate and inform their readers/listeners.
-In mass communications, fallacies are utilized as manipulation tools.
+In mass communications, fallacies utilized as manipulation tools.
 The most common logical fallacies that speakers rely on are: